 Workplace harassment can take many forms.
-It may be, but is not limited to, words, signs, offensive jokes, cartoons, pictures, posters, e-mail jokes or statements, pranks, intimidation, physical assaults or contact, or violence.
+It may be, but is not limited to, words, signs, offensive jokes, cartoons, photographs, posters, e-mail jokes or statements, pranks, intimidation, physical assaults or contact, or violence.
 Harassment is not necessarily sexual in nature.
 It may also take the form of other vocal activity including derogatory statements not directed to the targeted individual but taking place within their hearing.
-Other prohibited conduct includes written material such as notes, photographs, cartoons, articles of a harassing or offensive nature, and taking retaliatory action against an employee for discussing or making a harassment complaint.
+Other prohibited conduct includes written material such as notes, photographs, cartoons, articles of a harassing or offensive nature, and taking retaliatory action against an employee for discussing or making a complaint about the harassment.